Office of Energy Efficiency and Renewable Energy, Department of Energy.

 B. Review Under the Regulatory Flexibility Act

-DOE reviewed this final rule under the provisions of the Regulatory Flexibility Act and the procedures and policies published on February 19, 2003.
-This final rule would merely extend the compliance date of a rulemaking already promulgated.
+DOE reviewed this proposed rule under the provisions of the Regulatory Flexibility Act and the procedures and policies published on February 19, 2003.
+This proposed rule would merely extend the compliance date of a rulemaking already promulgated.
 To the extent such action has any economic impact it would be positive in that it would allow regulated parties additional time to come into compliance.
 DOE did undertake a full regulatory flexibility analysis of the original test procedures rulemaking.
 That analysis considered the impacts of that rulemaking on small entities.
-As a result, DOE certifies that, this final rule, which would clarify the application of the test procedures, would not have a significant economic impact on a substantial number of small entities.
+As a result, DOE certifies that, if adopted, this proposed rule, which would clarify the application of the test procedures, would not have a significant economic impact on a substantial number of small entities.

 C. Review Under the National Environmental Policy Act

-The Secretary of Energy has approved publication of today's final rule.
+The Secretary of Energy has approved publication of today's NOPR.Start List of Subjects

 Kathleen B. Hogan,